aws/aws-cdk-rfcs/text/0001-cdk-update.md

   to support asset construction directly.
 - Direct support for monitoring container repositories for changes (possibly via polling) instead of only supporting local rebuild.

+# How do we keep production from being affected by CDK accelerate?

+CDK accelerate uses the AWS IAM access controls already in place in your account to maintain the safety of your production deployments.
+The interface to CDK accelerate requires the developer to specify the stacks that they will be deploying explicitly, so by default it is affecting only the developer's stacks, and when a production stack is defined it is up to the AWS account administrator to ensure that the interactive developer's roles do not have modification access to the accelerated resources.